RP

 3. Korean Spicy Pork Rice Bowls

-Korean spicy pork rice bowl with scallions
+Korean spicy pork with cabbage and scallions on a sizzling plate

 Thin pork in a spicy-sweet gochujang sauce